Sign-in to Account

 Of course, some homeowners prefer to keep pumpkins whole.
 Not carving your pumpkins will make them last significantly longer than the alternative.
 If you and your kids miss the Halloween festivities, however, pumpkin painting is a good option that will keep pumpkins fresh and looking festive.

 There’s nothing better than decorating your front porch with freshly carved pumpkins.
 However, if you’re not careful, rotting pumpkins will bring unwanted bugs and mold into your pumpkin and near your home.
 This Halloween, try out these tricks to keep your pumpkins from rotting.
-If you do experience an influx of bugs in or near your home, give our pest experts a call for an effective, professional bug control solution.
+If you do experience an influx of bugs in or near your home, give our pest control experts a call for an effective professional pest control service.

 Curated articles for you, from our pest experts.